Skip to content

 • Articles 4911 – 4925 – Special provisions for Justice of the Peace Courts

-• Article 4912 – Jurisdiction; amount in dispute
+• Article 4911 – Jurisdiction; concurrent with district court; amount in dispute

 Criminal procedure provisions applicable to magistrate functions:

-• Article 202 – Issuance of arrest warrant by magistrate
+• Article 202 – Warrant of arrest; issuance

 The Louisiana Attorney General’s office provides mandatory training and resources for Justices of the Peace: